 This is generally the point where things can get tricky.
 Filing a claim with the other driver’s insurance company is not as easy as collecting PIP from your insurance provider.
 To get a fair settlement, most people need to prove.

 - The accident caused the injuries

 The stakes are always high when it comes to getting fair compensation after an accident.
-The ramifications can range from mildly inconvenient, to catastrophic and life-altering.
-You and your family shouldn’t have to suffer due to the negligence of the poor judgment of another.
-People on average receive settlement offers ranging from 50 to 100 percent higher than they would be representing themselves.
-If you or a loved one has been involved in a car accident in Utah consider calling The Law Offices of Roberto Hernandez.
+The ramifications can range from mildly inconvenient to catastrophic and life-altering.
+You and your family shouldn’t have to suffer due to the negligence of poor judgment.
+On average, people receive settlement offers ranging from 50 to 100 percent higher than they would be representing themselves.
+If you or a loved one has been involved in a car accident in Utah, consider calling The Law Offices of Roberto Hernandez.
 Our attorneys have years of experience helping the local community get their lives back on track after a car, truck, pedestrian, or motorcycle accident.